-One of the most common complaints I hear from people coming to my coaching practice are about time management.
+The most common complaints I hear from people coming to my coaching practice are about time management.
 If you, or someone in your life, struggles to manage time effectively, you need to understand what goes into “Time Management,” and what you can do to improve it!
 In this first of a series of articles on Time Management, you’ll learn what comprises effective Time Management, and what you need to do to make changes that last.

 First, it’s important to understand that “Time Management” isn’t a single skill or even a single set of skills, but a complex and interwoven set of skills and behaviors.
 There are lots of different aspects of our lives, and different activities that come into play with how well we manage our time.
 How long it takes to get things done, and how well we estimate and judge the passage of time come into play as well how much we can resist distraction and stay on task.
 How well we manage our calendars is an important aspect; how well we manage our tasks and the things we need to do is yet another.
 Time management is also impacted by how well we organize information and the “stuff” in our lives—physically and cognitively.
 And all of those aspects of our lives, and the underlying skill sets involved, can be intertwined with how punctual we are for and with the things we do every day.
 What it takes for an individual to be good at “Time Management” can be more like a tangled mess of spaghetti than any self-help book might imply.
-Especially if you are affected by ADHD / ADD.
+Especially if you have a “busy brain” or are ADDish.

 Often, our sense of the flow of time is directly related to how stimulated by or interested we are in what we are doing at any given moment.
 The more stimulated or interested we are, the faster time seems to fly, and the less interesting something is, the more slowly time seems to drag along.
 This is why hours feel like minutes to your child when they’re playing video games, or to you when you’re surfing the tangled web of the internet!
-And why the repeated chorues of “Are we there yet?” on long car rides seems to go on and on forever.
+And why the repeated choruses of “Are we there yet?” on long car rides seems to go on and on forever.

 It’s insensitive, it’s silly, and it’s ineffective.